-- Represents the exclusion of the impact of goodwill, PPE, intangibles and joint venture impairments.
+- 1 Represents the exclusion of the impact of goodwill, PPE, intangibles and joint venture impairments.
 2024: Goodwill (Ayo Group: R437 million), PPE (R8 768 million) and Intangibles (R1 238 million); 2023: PPE (R723 million) and Intangibles (R3 million). - 2 Represents the impairment loss on remeasurement of disposal group.
-2024: Afghanistan (R146 million); 2023: Afghanistan (R900 million). - Represents the gain on disposal/dilution of investment in JV/associate/subsidiary and fair value gain on acquisition of subsidiary (Gain on disposal of Afghanistan 2024: R1 018 million; Gain on disposal of Bissau (R246 million; Loss on disposal of Conakry R1 918 million and 2023: R0 million). - Represents net gain (after tax) on disposal of SA towers.
-(2024: R1 million; 2023: R56 million). - Represents the net profit on disposal of PPE and intangibles.
-2024: PPE (R119 million loss) and share of results from Iran (R6 million profit); 2023: PPE (R38 million profit) and share of results from Iran (R10 million profit). - The impact of hyperinflation is excluded for the operations that are currently accounted for on a hyperinflationary basis (MTN Irancell, MTN Sudan, MTN South Sudan and MTN Ghana), as well as those that have previously been accounted for on a hyperinflationary basis.
+2024: Afghanistan (R146 million); 2023: Afghanistan (R900 million). - 3 Represents the gain on disposal/dilution of investment in JV/associate/subsidiary and fair value gain on acquisition of subsidiary (Gain on disposal of Afghanistan - 2024: R1 018 million; Gain on disposal of Bissau (R246 million; Loss on disposal of Conakry R1 918 million and 2023: R0 million). - 4 Represents net gain (after tax) on disposal of SA towers.
+(2024: R1 million; 2023: R56 million). - 5 Represents the net profit on disposal of PPE and intangibles.
+2024: PPE (R119 million loss) and share of results from Iran (R6 million profit); 2023: PPE (R38 million profit) and share of results from Iran (R10 million profit). - 6 The impact of hyperinflation is excluded for the operations that are currently accounted for on a hyperinflationary basis (MTN Irancell, MTN Sudan, MTN South Sudan and MTN Ghana), as well as those that have previously been accounted for on a hyperinflationary basis.
 The economy of Iran was assessed to be hyperinflationary effective 1 January 2020 and hyperinflation accounting has since been applied.
-The economy of Sudan was assessed to be hyperinflationary during 2018 and hyperinflationary effective 1 January 2016 and hyperinflation accounting has since been applied.
-The economy of Ghana was assessed to be hyperinflationary effective 1 January 2023 and hyperinflationary effective 1 January 2023 and hyperinflationary effective 1 January 2023 and hyperinflation accounting has since been applied. - Adjustment for the net forex (gains)/losses impacting earnings for the respective periods.
+The economy of Sudan was assessed to be hyperinflationary during 2018 and hyperinflation accounting has since been applied.
+The economy of South Sudan was assessed to be hyperinflationary effective 1 January 2020 and hyperinflationary during 2018 and hyperinflationary effective 1 January 2016 and hyperinflationary effective 1 January 2020 and hyperinflation accounting has assessed to be hyperinflationary effective 1 January 2020 and hyperinflation accounting has assessed to be hyperinflationary effective 1 January 2020 and hyperinflation accounting has assessed to be hyperinflation account hyperinflation accounting has assessed to be hype - Adjustment for the net forex (gains)/losses impacting earnings for the respective periods.
 2024: Forex loss of R10 814 million; 2023: Forex loss of R12 297 million).
-This includes the impact of forex in Iran. - Represents deferred tax assets remeasurement on Mauritius' prior year recognised tax expense (2024: R1 055 million; 2023: R0 million). - 9 Represents other non-operational items relating to 2024: Fintech separation costs and ATA matters of R838 million and 2023: Fintech separation costs and ATA matters of R405 million.
+This includes the impact of forex in Iran. - 8 Represents deferred tax assets remeasurement on Mauritius' prior year recognised tax expense (2024: R1 055 million; 2023: R0 million). - 9 Represents other non-operational items relating to 2024: Fintech separation costs and ATA matters of R838 million and 2023: Fintech separation costs and ATA matters of R405 million.